Governing body self-evaluation: Simple to complete and collate

 “We will have outstanding safeguarding knowledge and use it to effectively hold school leaders to account.”

 You don’t have to have targets.
 It’s up to you and your board.
-If your governing body doesn’t plan to have any targets, you must still feedback the audit results.
-If you don’t give feedback for this year, don’t expect governors to complete it next year (as they’ll be much less likely to see the audit as a good use of their time).
+If your governing body doesn’t plan to have any targets, you must still feedback the audit results to the whole board.
+If you do not give feedback, don’t expect governors to complete it next year (as volunteers are less likely to engage in activities if any outcomes are not shared with them).

 You are now ready to feedback to the rest of the team on the Governing Body Self Evaluation.
 Include any proposed targets and listen to any feedback.